-The Typesafe Reactive Platform enabled Xebia to create a solution that allows all parties working on the Dutch rail network to accurately track and account for all cargo moving around the country using mobile devices.
+The Lightbend Reactive Platform enabled Xebia to create a solution that allows all parties working on the Dutch rail network to accurately track and account for all cargo moving around the country using mobile devices.
 In the event of a rail accident, first responders are now armed with accurate information regarding the type of cargo involved and can plan the safest and most expedient way to deal with the situation without putting their lives in unnecessary danger.

 Xebia is a highly successful software development and consulting organization.
 One of Xebia’s competence areas is Enterprise Mobile.
 Enterprise Mobile is about connecting processes across channels and technologies, enabling customers to do business anywhere, anytime.
 Xebia helps companies succeed in this mobile revolution, making their core systems available on mobile platforms.
 The tech experts at Xebia deliver cutting edge mobility solutions, which are robust, secure, scalable, & deliver measurable and sustainable improvements in business performance.